 My group is interested in fundamental aspects of microscale fluid mechanics and transport phenomena in multiphase systems.
 My name is Lorenzo Botto, and I am leading the group since 2013.
 I have recently joined the Process & Energy Department of TU Delft, Faculty of Mechanical, Maritime and Materials Engineering.
 I was at Queen Mary University of London until Oct.
 1 2019.
 For any enquiries you can reach me at l.botto “at” tudelft.nl.

-Much of the group’s research focuses on topics at the interface between classical fluid mechanics and materials science.
-These include the mechanisms of formation of solid-stabilised emulsions, liquid transport in oil repellent textiles, and the liquid processing of nanostructured materials.
+Much of my group’s research focuses on topics at the interface between classical fluid mechanics and materials science.

 Current research areas are:

 - graphene hydrodynamics: modelling deformation and dispersion of 2D nanomaterials in sheared liquids